kobotoolbox/kobotoolbox.org/README.md

 - building website locally: `npm run jekyll-build` (builds to `_site` directory)
 - serving website to local development server: `npm run jekyll-serve` plus go to [localhost:2038](localhost:2038)

 If you want to add blog posts, just create a new one at `_posts` directory and push a commit to `master` branch.
-GitHub builds Jekyll automagically.
+GitHub builds Jekyll automatically.